k-nowicki/railscasts_download/README.md

 Download all revised and pro railscasts with one-line command!

 Downloader use Railscasts rss feed to get list of all videos.
-Automatic downloads for pro accounts added in V 0.2.0.
+Automatic downloads for pro accounts working with V > 0.2.2.

 ## Example